Your shopping cart is currently empty!

 Our mission is to create a place where you can retreat individually and/or in groups in peace, to catch your breath and to reflect.
 At the same time, it wants to be a place where you can meet in liturgy and conversation, silence and walking, fun and recreation.

-There is an information booklet in each guest room.
-You can also read and/or download that information already here: Information booklet Monastery Westerhûs.
+There is a guest brochure in each guest room.
+You can also already read and/or download that information here: Guest Brochure Monastery Westerhûs.

 Daily rhythm: Daily rhythm Monastery Westerhûs.